subquery/common-api/README.md

 You should see a GraphQL playground is showing in the explorer and the schemas that ready to query.
 On the top right of the playground, you'll find a Docs button that will open a documentation draw.
 This documentation is automatically generated and helps you find what entities and methods you can query.

-## Research & design:

-### Problem 1:
+We believe that the DApps ecosystem will benefit from a common core API that each parachain can integrate (and extend) to index and expose their chain data for future consumer facing applications (e.g. a wallet, explorer, or other dApp).

+We are aiming to create an open-source SubQuery Project for common app and network data.
+This will be accompanied by documentation and learning materials

+# Design Decision Log

+## Custom Chain Extrinsic Handling

-We want to record the extrinsic and its data from the chain, so we need to determine a fixed entity structure.
-However, extrinsic will have different versions, and its structure is changed.
-Especially for the customized substrate chain, the field in some entities may be unknown.
-The challenge is is when a new version of extrinsic appears, we can’t know if it fit in the entity struct we currently define
+We want to record extrinsics and their data from the chain, so we need to determine a fixed entity structure.
+However, the extrinsics structure may change significantly between each parachain and versions within that parachain.

-##### Solution 1-1:
+__Solution__

-Now, we have designed `ExtrinsicV4` in our entity, which represents extrinsic version 4 and its structure in the current version.
-Respectively, a new entity needs to be defined for new versions of extrinsic.
+We have versioned the Extrinsic entity, current latest is `ExtrinsicV4`.
+A new versioned entity may be needed for new versions of extrinsic.

-###### Pros:

-The structure of different versions will be fixed, and there is no need to update the table structure when there is a new version.
+__Pros:__ The structure of different versions will be fixed, and there is no need to update the table structure when there is a new version.

-###### Cons:

-When the query needs to traverse all extrinsic, or when aggregate data is needed, this design will not be friendly.
+__Cons:__ When the query needs to traverse all extrinsics, or when aggregate data is needed, this design will not be particularly friendly.

-### Problem 2:
+## Historic v Latest Balances

-We define an entity of ‘AccountBalance’ to record the latest (current) account balance status, and we want to support balance with multiple `Asset`.We already know balance can be obtained through `api.query.system.account`, but it is not certain in what scenario and when to trigger this update.
-We cannot cover 100% events/extrinsic that affect the account balance, especially there will be unknown events in a cutomized chain, and in subquery project it will be large workload job to add filters for all known events.
-Also, different chain describe asset differently, we need store them separately.
+Calculating and maintaing the current balance of an account is hard, especially when supporting balances of accounts with multiple assets on a custom chain.
+We already know balance can be obtained through `api.query.system.account`, but it is not certain in what scenario and when to trigger this update.
+We cannot be sure that we will monitor all events/extrinsic that may affect the account balance.

-##### Solution 2-1:
+__Solution__

-When indexing to one of the blocks, we extract all the accountId and assetId involved in all event/extrinsic.
-In this approach, all accounts in the current block that may have a ‘potential’ balance change will be updated.
+When indexing each block, we extract all the `accountId`s and `assetId`s involved in all events and extrinsics.
+We then make queries for each `accountId`/`assetId` pair for latest balances and update the `AccountBalance` on any change.

-If a chain support multiple assets, `AccountBalance` id which is formed by `account_id - assert_id`, which represent balance for this account in this asset.
+If a chain supports multiple assets, `AccountBalance` id which is formed by `account_id - assert_id`, which represent balance for this account in this asset.
 Else only `account_id` will be stored.

-###### Pros:
-Will not miss any update for the account.
+__Pros:__ Will not miss any update for the account.

-###### Cons:
-For some accounts whose actual balance has not changed, we have also repeatedly checked their accounts.
-For example, a block contains a large number of different accountId, only one or two account balances actually changed, and we need to query all of them one by one.
+__Cons:__ Not the most efficient way to check for updated account balances.
+For example, a block contains a large number of different `accountId`, only one or two account balances actually changed, and we will query all of them one by one anyway.

-### Improvement:
+# Future Improvements

-Create an entity to record the change of account balance and record the type of transaction as detailed as possible.
+- Create an entity to record the change of account balance and record the type of transaction as detailed as possible.